-This is partially a standalone issue, as Qulliq can fix the lines towards the home, and storm damage is partially under the Nunavut Housing Corporation, and partially under the Qulliq Energy Corporation, if you are a private homeowner, as this particular power connection to the power lines is complicated.
+This is partially a standalone issue.
+Qulliq Energy Corporation can fix the lines towards the home, and storm damage partially falls under the Nunavut Housing Corporation and partially under the Qulliq Energy Corporation, however, if you are a private homeowner, this particular power connection to the power lines is complicated.

-QEC owns the power lines, and the lines connecting to the homes are the responsibility of the homeowners, and must be fixed by them and this is according to the policy.
+The QEC owns the power lines, and the lines connecting to the homes are the responsibility of the homeowners, and must be fixed by them, according to the policy.
 Thank you, Mr. Speaker.